 The information landscape, these days, is full of negative news for women.
 Stories of sexual misconduct and rape in the work place.
 Women getting marginalized in this field and that one.
 And all over battery of women rights.
 It chisels away at my heart.
 To uplift my soul I find myself drawn to reading novels about women who are not necessarily strong, but fighting a good fight.
 Spending time with these fictional ladies has a soothing affect.
 Sometimes you just need something to give you a lift and help you keep going.
 I am sharing this list of novels in case you are searching for a similar remedy.
-I am planning a giveaway of books in paperbacks and a I will probably select a few from this list.
-I need to first figure out how to organize the giveaway first.
 If you have suggestions of novels to add to this list, I would love to hear about it.
 So here is my list of inspirational books for women.

 Today Will Be different by Maria Semple